Quochung2002/quochung2002/README.md

 ### Hello World 👋

 Welcome to my GitHub page!
 My name is Hung Tran and I'm a Ph.D student at Virginia Tech.
 I'm passionate about contextual optimization and stochastic research in quantitative finance and econophysics.
+You can find more information about my CV/Resume under CV/Resume repository!

 Research fields of interest:
 * Finite-horizon, Discrete-time Processes in Incentive Mechanism.